w3f/polkadot-wiki/docs/learn-comparisons.md

 all validators of both chains are also bridge operators, therefore the security of the system relies on trusting validators.
 At the moment there are 21 Binance Smart Chain validator nodes.

-Polkadot has an entirely different purpose because it was built to connect and secure unique blockchains.
+Polkadot has an entirely different purpose, as it was built to connect and secure unique blockchains.
 It is a protocol on which single blockchains (such as Binance Smart Chain) could be built and benefit from shared security, interoperability and scalability.
 Interoperability within Polkadot is based on pooled security on Polkadot, and the security of the entire Polkadot network,